luckyteos/notes/Operating System Notes.md

 	# Process 2
 	def subtract_from_x():
 		x = x - 1
 If a context switch occurs for example before the new value of variable x is saved in process 1, and process 2 successfully modifies the value of x, then what should be the correct value of x now?

+**EnterCriticalSection - Win32API**
+* Does not need system call to

 **How can we solve this?**
 **Mutex**